jonathonreed/atrf-journal/_posts/2017-04-14-how-my-home-became-a-wasteland.md

 I never knew they existed.

-<blockquote>"Our ancestors acquiesced cheerfully in the belief that they could hunt where and when they wished—“as long as the grass grows and the water runs”—so ran the agreement signed by Indian chiefs and representatives of His Majesty's Government.
-This was the law and promise which our ancestors deemed invulnerable as the laws of the Medes and Persians, but which later proved to be only a scrap of paper."<cite>
+<blockquote>&ldquo;Our ancestors acquiesced cheerfully in the belief that they could hunt where and when they wished&mdash;&lsquo;as long as the grass grows and the water runs&rsquo;&mdash;so ran the agreement signed by Indian chiefs and representatives of His Majesty&rsquo;s Government.
+This was the law and promise which our ancestors deemed invulnerable as the laws of the Medes and Persians, but which later proved to be only a scrap of paper.&rdquo;<cite>
 Mary Jane Muskratte Simpson, A History of the Rice Lake Indians</cite></blockquote>

 As I learned this, I figured it wasn't completely applicable to the specific place I called home.
 It just wasn't good land.
 How many Indigenous people could really have made a living on that barren granite and shallow rock-filled soil?
 At the most it would have been a waypoint between more desirable destinations.